juanbkm/donor2019/content/modalities/trust-funds/single-partner-trust-funds.md

       - item:
         partner: Japan
     description: |
       This fund provides financial incentives to promote the adoption of advanced low carbon technologies in ADB financed sovereign and non-sovereign projects.
 It provides grants and technical assistance to ADB projects that use the Joint Crediting Mechanism, a bilateral carbon market mechanism initiated by the government of Japan.
 In 2019, the fund was replenished by US$9.25 million.
-It also cofinanced a project with ADB that seeks to improve <a href="https://www.adb.org/projects/49173-004/main#project-pds" target="_blank">Mongolia’s health system</a> to benefit its disadvantaged groups.
+It also cofinanced a project with ADB that seeks to improve [Mongolia’s health system](https://www.adb.org/projects/49173-004/main#project-pds) to benefit its disadvantaged groups.
   - item:
     type: single
     name: Japan Scholarship Program